aws-samples/eks-workshop-v2/website/docs/security/pod-security-standards/Baseline.md

 In both the audit and warn PSA modes, the Pod restrictions don’t prevent violating Pods from being created and started.
 However in these modes audit annotations on API server audit log events and warnings to API server clients (e.g., kubectl) are triggered, respectively.
 This occurs when Pods, as well as objects that create Pods, contain Pod specs with PSS violations.

-Now we can fix the `assets` Deployment so it will run by removing the `privileged` flag:
+Now, let's fix the `assets` Deployment so it will run by removing the `privileged` flag:

 ```bash
 $ kubectl apply -k /workspace/modules/security/pss-psa/baseline-workload